Positional Fluidity and the future of football: Initial thoughts. – Rondos

 2

-Positional Fluidity: To do what the game requires
+Positional Fluidity: To do what the game demands

 Piqué in.
 Isco and Thiago get out to balance the Core Structure.
 It disorganizes the opponent and, well used, allows to find free spaces.

-The term “position”, being today the starting point to label each player (e.g. “I play as a winger”), is now a function of what the game asks for, based on the defensive structure that the opponent decides to take.
-For example, nowadays a left winger has predetermined movements for a winger.
-There are some spaces that this player will not occupy because it´s not his position.
-Taken to the extreme, why can´t a left winger play at some given moment as right back?
-Why should be continue defining the players by their fixed positions?
+The term “position” is no longer a static label for each player (e.g. “I play as a winger”), but instead is now a dynamic function of what the game demands based on the opponent’s defensive structure.
+For instance, a left winger may have predetermined movements for their position, and there are certain areas of the field that they would not normally occupy.
+However, taking this idea to the extreme, why can’t a left winger play as a right back in certain moments?
+Why should we continue to define players solely by their fixed positions?

-More positional fluidity allows, in theory, to gain seconds and open up spaces against opponents, who will inevitably have to respond and react sequentially, making it more difficult to keep the reaction speed needed to avoid the attack.
-Players who get in a zone, get out of the zone and constantly interchange positions can generate disconnection among defenders on how to solve certain situations.
-The implication is to win necessary time to progress on the field (and not necessarily through numerical superiority).
+With more positional fluidity, players can gain valuable seconds and open up spaces against opponents, who will inevitably have to respond and react sequentially.
+This makes it more difficult for defenders to maintain the reaction speed needed to avoid the attack.
+Players who constantly interchange positions and move in and out of zones can generate disconnection among defenders on how to solve certain situations.
+The result is the opportunity to win necessary time to progress on the field, not necessarily through numerical superiority.

 3